thebioengineer/conference_planner/00-ConferenceCheckList.md

 The Call For Papers details what is being looked for in talks submitted to the conference, and the sorts of lengths of talks.
 It needs to strike a balance between giving applicants a topic to base their abstract off of, but general enough to have a wide variety of topics.
 Also, detailing what speakers get by being accepted and what is expected of them is a help as well.

-The key is to select a timeline with the CFP that is long enough for people to figure out how to respond to the prompt, but short enough to cause urgency.
+The key is to select a time line with the CFP that is long enough for people to figure out how to respond to the prompt, but short enough to cause urgency.
 A month seems like a good time length.
 Have a plan in place for social media etc.

 - [ ] Determine accepted talk topics
-- [ ] Determine accepted talk types (ie. 30 minute talks, lightning, trainings, 20 mintues,...)
+- [ ] Determine accepted talk types (ie. 30 minute talks, lightning, trainings, 20 minutes,...)
-- [ ] Determine benefits for speakers - special accomodations, free admission, assistance in reviewing talks, ...
+- [ ] Determine benefits for speakers - special accommodations, free admission, assistance in reviewing talks, ...
-- [ ] Determine timeline for when CFP opens
+- [ ] Determine time line for when CFP opens
-- [ ] Determine timeline for when CFP closes
+- [ ] Determine time line for when CFP closes
-- [ ] Determine timeline for Abstract review
+- [ ] Determine time line for Abstract review
 - [ ] Determine committee assignment on reviewing abstracts
 - [ ] Determine speaker response time (<1 week is ideal)

 ## Release CFP, Keynote(s)/Endnote, and Earlybird Ticket Sales

 This piece is the first public contact for the conference.
-We can work with you to manage the twitter, LinkedIn and Mailchimp accounts.
+Some ways are to use twitter, LinkedIn and Mailchimp.
 Opening the Earlybird ticket sales also means you need your event software selected.
-We used eventbank this past year, but before eventbright was used.
-I would suggest looking at eventbright again.
-We closed the earlybird tickets when we closed the CFP.
-In retrospect, that might have not been the best idea.
-However, the change in cost was only an increase from $40 to $50, so it likely wasn't a huge deal.
+There are many out there, the most common one I have seen is eventbright.

-- [ ] Select Event softare
+- [ ] Select Event software
-- [ ] Determine end of Earlybird ticket sales
+- [ ] Determine end of Early-bird ticket sales
 - [ ] Determine CFP social media plan
-- [ ] Determine Earlybird social media plan
+- [ ] Determine Early-bird social media plan

 ## Review Abstract submissions and send acceptances

 Once the abstracts have been submitted, a short turnaround is best to then get acceptances from speakers and then announce full schedule.
 To review the abstracts, have several committee members read through each abstract and rate them against several metrics, and list the topics they cover.
-It is up to the commitee to decide those metrics.
+It is up to the committee to decide those metrics.
 I also took into account how the talks would mesh into the schedule and diversity.

 Let the speakers know if they have been accepted, and only give a week to respond.
 I gave two weeks and still had to follow up.